 Do you trust God?
-A better question is “Do you trust the will of God (the plan God has for your life)?”
-The truth is, I trust my plans and my will, but God’s will and God’s plans seems scary.
+A better question is “Do you trust the will of God or the plan God has for your life?”
+The truth is, I trust my plans and my will, but God’s will and God’s plans seem scary.
 Can you relate?
 How do you trust God’s plans when they throw you into the craziest situations?
-Today, in our 40-Day Fast to Be Still and know God, we will see a perfect example of Trusting the Will of God.
-Today we will look at how to be still like Jesus.
+Today, in our 40-day fast to be still and know God, we will see a perfect example of trusting the will of God – Jesus.

-There is so much we could discuss in this passage right?!?!?
-It is ripe with lessons on the Power of God, the prophecy of the Messiah and the faith of the disciples, but for time’s sake we will limit our study to the Trust of Jesus.
+Looking at the Context of Mark 4:39 there is so much we could discuss in this passage right?!?!?
+It is ripe with lessons on the power of God, the prophecy of the Messiah, and the faith of the disciples, but for time’s sake, we will limit our study to trusting the will of God by following the example of Jesus.

 Our Text takes place after a time of intense ministry.
-Jesus had spent time teaching wherever people were, but on some instances people followed Jesus.
-Honestly they almost overtook him just to hear what God would speak and I can’t blame them.
+Jesus had spent time teaching wherever people were and people were following Him.
+Honestly, they almost overtook him just to hear what God would speak and I can’t blame them.

 - After teaching all day Jesus wants to go across the Sea of Galilee.